LarryEitel/laravel-laradock-phpstorm/readme.md

 <a name="UsagePHPStormDebugSite"></a>
 ### Debug WebSite
 - xdebug is disabled by default for SPEED.
-To start debugging, run from tThank You `laradock` folder:
+To start debugging, run from the `laradock` folder:
 `bash xdebugOn.bash`.
     - To switch xdebug off, run:
 `bash xdebugOff.bash`